yuanbei/Nars-Wiki/Procedural-Inference.md

 3. The plausibility of the goal is estimated, that is, whether the system knows an approach to achieve the goal.
 In this evaluation, the details of the approach is omitted.

-This preprocessing of goal is a decision making process, by which the system reaches the decision on whether to actively look for a way to achieve the goal.
+This pre-processing of goal is a decision making process, by which the system reaches the decision on whether to actively look for a way to achieve the goal.
 As a special case, if the goal is an operation, the process will decide whether to actually execute it.
 If a goal passed this stage, it will get a budget value, and be worked upon in the following time, based on its budget-value.

 In this way, the system doesn't treat each goal by itself, but attempts to reach an overall optimal solution for all of its tasks, by compromising among their requirements.

 Beside directly achieving goal G, the system can also process the following questions:

-* "G ==> ?x", whose answers reveal the consequences of G, and contribute to the desire-value of G;
+"G ==> ?x", whose answers reveal the consequences of G, and contribute to the desire-value of G<br/>
-* "?x ==> G", whose answers reveal plans for achieving G, and contribute to the plausibility of G.
+"?x ==> G", whose answers reveal plans for achieving G, and contribute to the plausibility of G

 ***